 - Preference will be given to those applicants who have not had extensive recent experience in the United States

-- Applicants should have high motivation and a serious commitment to completing the program and returning home to serve in their field of study
+- Applicants should be highly motivated and have a serious commitment to completing the program and returning home to serve in their field of study

 All applications must be submitted online.

-For more information, please contact Cultural Affairs Assistant 0211-357 426 or by email: LusakaExchanges@state.gov
+For more information, please contact the U.S. Embassy Professional Exchanges Coordinator 0211-357 092 or by email: LusakaExchanges@state.gov